 Poinsettia plants have gotten the undeserved reputation of being extremely poisonous.
-They are not as toxic when ingested as often thought, but the milky sap can cause contact dermatitis.
+They are not as toxic when ingested as is commonly believed, but the milky sap can cause contact dermatitis.

 22 of 36

 Poison Hemlock (Conium maculatum)

 Poison hemlock is in the carrot family and looks like a giant parsley plant.
 The plants can reach 7 feet tall, and the stems are marked with purple blotches.
-Poison hemlock can be fatal if ingested, but it also has oils that can be absorbed through the skin.
+Poison hemlock can be fatal if ingested and also has oils that can be absorbed through the skin.

 23 of 36

 Most people are aware that poison ivy can cause an itchy rash or worse.
 Be very careful removing it, and by no means consider burning it, or you could breathe in the oils.
 Poison ivy can be either a vine or a low-growing shrub.

 24 of 36

 Poison oak, like poison ivy, has "leaves of three, let it be."
 However, the leaves of poison oak are lobed, like an oak tree leaf, and have fuzzy hairs on them.
 Poison oak causes a rash similar to poison ivy.
 Poison oak grows as a shrub.Continue to 25 of 36 below.

 25 of 36

 Not all sumacs are poisonous and cause an itchy rash.
-Poison sumac has hairless drupes that start off green and ripen to a grayish-white.
+Poison sumac has hairless, berrylike drupes that start off green and ripen to a grayish-white.
 Non-poison sumacs tend to have fuzzy, red seed clusters.

 26 of 36